s-shabnam/codingame/README.md

-# CodeInGame This repository containes programs for code in game issues
+# CodeInGame

+The repository containes my solutions for some for puzzles from www.codingame.com/